 Back in our twenties Thom and I wanted to be millionaires.
 TV shows like Lifestyles of the Rich & Famous and Who Wants To Be A Millionaire? fueled the desire to amass our fortune.
 Then somewhere along the way someone really SMART asked Thom, “Why a millionaire?” and forced him to consider what he meant by that idea.
 For the first time Thom began listing experiences and feelings that he hoped to achieve if and when he/we became millionaires.
 To which his friend said something like, “So it’s really the feelings and experiences you want—not the money itself?”
 From that moment forward we began realizing that the labels of being rich, poor or somewhere in-between had little to do with the actual quality or experience of our lives.
 In fact, the things we thought most important could be realized with far less income than we ever imagined.
 That’s why through the years we’ve come to believe that “right-sizing” is a much better way to describe the unique and priceless lifestyle that brings you happiness, purpose and peace of mind regardless of your age.
 Once you have that clear picture of what brings you a happy and quality lifestyle, you can begin to figure out the 2nd step of where money fits into your life.

 As I mentioned in Step One where I covered some of the psychological aspects of right-sizing, the first step is always figuring out what it is that will bring you closer to living a happy, purposeful and low stress life.
 Once you’ve got that figured out, the next step is determining the trade offs and costs that such a life style requires.
 Chances are, if you work with financial or retirement planners they will tell you an amount of money you’ll need to come up with to continue living the lifestyle you are currently living.
 Their work is a cookie-cutter approach that implies that people are humanoids who all want the same things, never change, and are addicted to “more”.
 But the best questions are much deeper than just maintaining the status quo.
-Right-sizing suggests that the best lifestyle is one that is juicy, deeply satisfying, minimal stress, filled with purpose, creatively and emotionally rewarding and as unique and special as each individual.
+Right-sizing suggests that the best lifestyle is one that is juicy, deeply satisfying, minimal stress, filled with purpose, creativity, emotionally rewarding, and as unique and special as each individual.
 Once each of us has a better idea of who we are and what really makes us happy, then we can start seeking ways to experience that on a regular basis.

 Here’s a good place to start: